New Zealand property bubble: Social impacts of the affordability crisis

 Unaffordable housing has produced profound impacts on New Zealand society.
 Between 1986 and 2013, home ownership dropped from 74% to 65%.

 The most recent statistics on homelessness, from the 2013 Census, showed that 1% of the population were living in severe housing deprivation.
 Of this population 71% are temporarily resident in severely crowded private dwellings, 19% live in commercial dwellings or marae, and 10% live on the street or in a car.
 Between 2017 and 2019, the waiting list for public housing doubled, reaching a record 12,500 in August 2019.
 In 2018, a report found that emergency housing providers were turning away 80–90% of those seeking assistance.

 The substantial growth of property prices over recent decades has significantly influenced the distribution of wealth in New Zealand.
-The 2019 Rich List showed that eight of the top 25 wealthiest people made their money from property, and 16 of the 20 new additions to the list also became wealthy through property investment.
-Rising prices have been attributed to various factors including deregulation, immigration and politics, with considerable debate over how to address the issue due to its large size relative to the economy.
+The 2019 National Business Review Rich List showed that eight of the top 25 wealthiest people made their money from property, and 16 of the 20 new additions to the list also became wealthy through property investment.
+Rising prices have been attributed to various factors including deregulation, mass immigration and politics, with considerable debate over how to address the issue due to its large size relative to the economy.

+The Loafers Lodge fire in May 2023, where five people died and 20 were injured, further increased scrutiny on the housing crisis' effects.